 Residents of Kingston are generally in good health, with 86% self-reporting their health as being good or better.
-Like much of the country, obesity levels are a concern - 53% of the borough's adults are classed as overweight or obese.
-That said, Kingston compares favourably to London and England on this and against a range of health and lifestyle indicators, including life expectancy.
+Like much of the country, obesity levels are a concern - 57.4% of the borough's adults are classed as overweight or obese.
+Kingston compares favourably to London and England on life expectancy for males (81.5 Kingston, 80.7 London, 79.6 England) and females (84.9 Kingston, 84.5 London, 83.2 England).

-Kingston ranks as the second least deprived local authority in London and is 143rd out of 152 authorities in England.
+Kingston ranks as the second least deprived local authority in London and is 140th out of 151 authorities in England.
 Nonetheless, there are pockets of relative deprivation.
-The Index of Multiple Deprivation ranks every small area in England from 1 (most deprived area) to 32,844 (least deprived area).
-Three of Kingston's 98 small areas - within the Norbiton, Berrylands and Beverly wards - fall within the top 30% for deprivation in the country.
+The Index of Multiple Deprivation ranks every small area in England from 1 (most deprived area) to 32,844 (least deprived area) and divides them into 10 equal groups (where decile 1 = 10% most deprived nationally).
+In Kingston there is only one LSOA (Lower Super Output Area) in the 20% most deprived nationally (deciles 1 and 2) and there are 3 LSOAs in deciles 3 and 4.
+Out of Kingston's 98 LSOAs, 38 are in the 20% least deprived nationally (deciles 9 and 10).

-Kingston is one of the safest boroughs in London, with crime rates - including antisocial behaviour, violence and sexual offences - significantly lower than the London average.
-For more information about the borough visit data.kingston.gov.uk
+Kingston is one of the safest boroughs in London, with crime rates - including antisocial behaviour, violence and sexual offences significantly lower than the London average.

+For more information about the borough visit https://data.kingston.gov.uk/